David-WilliamsGIT/LearningPython/README.md

     FunctionToVariable.py: Simple FunctionToVariable file for testing in python. <br />
     HigherOrderFunction.py: SimpleHigherOrderFunction file for testing in python. <br />
     LambdaFucntion.py: Simple LambdaFucntion file for testing in python. <br />
+    SortingIterables.py: Simple SortingIterables file for testing in python. <br />
+    MapFunction.py: Simple MapFunction file for testing in python. <br />
+    FilterFunction.py: Simple FilterFunction file for testing in python. <br />
+    ReduceFunction.py: Simple ReduceFunction file for testing in python. <br />